-needed wanted to make a few fall decorations.
-Okay, so I would have made them anyway. :) Anything pumpkins, apples, or fall calls my name, so I decided to start there, and made these adorable farmstyle wood fall signs using pieces of scrap wood.
+Anything pumpkins, apples, or fall calls my name, and I made these adorable farmhouse style wood fall signs using pieces of scrap wood.
 I absolutely love how they turned out, and best of all, they’re super easy to make!

 These are a great way to use up scrap wood, but if you don’t have any, 2×4 posts are cheap!
 If you want to make the 10 inch sign, but don’t want to buy the whole board, you can always go in on it with a couple of friends–you can make 3-4 signs out of one board, depending on if you get a 6 or 8 foot long board.